Marriage & Divorce

 There are, however, important tips and traps to be aware of if you plan to apply for a divorce.
 Being fully informed of the divorce process and legal framework will ensure that your divorce proceeds smoothly.
 It will also ensure that you do not inadvertently impact on your family law property settlement, spousal maintenance claim or parenting matter.

 In many instances, Armstrong Legal will recommend that our clients represent themselves in their divorce case as it can be an effective way to minimise our clients’ legal fees.
 Even if you do decide to represent yourself in your application for divorce, it is strongly recommended that you obtain legal advice from a family lawyer before seeking a divorce.
 This will ensure that you are aware of the impact the divorce is likely to have on the rest of your family law proceedings and, importantly, that you do not do something that will prejudice your position.

 If you are unsure what divorce is or whether you are eligible to apply for a divorce or if you don’t know how to obtain a divorce or understand how it fits into your family law case more broadly, we invite you to browse our detailed webpages below.
 These pages have been created by Armstrong Legal’s family law team to answer the common questions that our clients have and to provide you with further help and guidance about divorce.

 Under Section 39(3) of the Family Law Act 1975, to be eligible to apply for a divorce in Australia, one of the spouses must:

 - be an Australian citizen; or

 - be domiciled in Australia; or

 - be ordinarily resident in Australia or must have been for one year prior to the filing of the application;

 on the date in which the application for divorce is filed with the court.

-Upon satisfying the criteria pursuant to section 39 (3), either the parties separately or the parties jointly may make an application for divorce to the Federal Circuit Court of Australia or Family Court of Australia.
+Upon satisfying the criteria pursuant to section 39 (3), either the parties separately or the parties jointly may make an application for divorce to the Federal Circuit and Family Court of Australia (FCFCA).